reckel-jm/cantara/README.md

 # Cantara

-**Hint**: This is just the repository for the source code.
-For general information, please consider the [webpage](https://cantara.app) with a complete documentation and instruction on downloading and installing.

-**Pull Requests or issues** with bug reports, suggestions or general feedback are very appreciated!

-If you like the project, please consider to *star* it on Github!

-## About the program
 Cantara is a simple open source song presentation software written in Free Pascal/Lazarus which allows people to spontanously present song lyrics for a bigger audience for the purpose of singing together.
 This is especially useful for church groups and meetings.

 ![](screenshots/cantara-multiscreen.png)

 More pictures are in the [screenshots/](screenshots/)-Folder.

+> [!NOTE]
+> This is just the repository for the source code.
+For general information, please visit the [Cantara webpage](https://cantara.app) with a complete documentation and instruction on downloading, installing and using the program.

+**Pull Requests or issues** with bug reports, suggestions or general feedback are very appreciated!

+If you like the project, please consider to *star* it on Github!

 ## Download
-Go to the [release section](https://github.com/reckel-jm/cantara/releases/) on Github to download the binaries for a productive use of the software.
-The master branch of this repository contains the latest commits which were already tested and **should** work, but are not officially released yet.
-If you clone from master, you might expect bugs, misbehavior or other errors when running the application.
-If you find any of them, please feel free to report them as a Github issue!
+For normal producive using purposes, please check the [installation instructions on the Cantara webpage](https://www.cantara.app/tutorial/install-cantara/index.html).
+There are different installation options depending on your operating system.

 Cantara is also available in the Microsoft Winget Repository, the Arch User Repository (AUR), at the snap store and on flatpak.
 The edge version contains the latest commit to the master branch.